algorand/msgpack-javascript/README.md

 `intMode` determines whether decoded integers should be returned as numbers or bigints in different circumstances.
 The possible values are [described below](#intmode).

 To skip UTF-8 decoding of strings, one or both of `rawBinaryStringKeys` and `rawBinaryStringValues` can be set to `true`.
-If enabled, strings are decoded into `Uint8Array`. `rawBinaryStringKeys` affects only map keys, while `rawBinaryStringValues` affect all other string values.
+If enabled, strings are decoded into `Uint8Array`, or a `RawBinaryString` which wraps a `Uint8Array` if `useRawBinaryStringClass` is true. `rawBinaryStringKeys` affects only map keys, while `rawBinaryStringValues` affect all other string values.
+You may want to enable `useRawBinaryStringClass` if you want to distinguish between regular strings and binary strings, or if you wish to re-encode the object, since `RawBinaryString` instances will be encoded as regular strings.

 If `useMap` is enabled, maps are decoded into the `Map` container instead of plain objects. `Map` objects support a wider range of key types.
 Plain objects only support string keys (though you can enable `supportObjectNumberKeys` to coerce number keys to strings), while `Map` objects support strings, numbers, bigints, and Uint8Arrays.